There are several ways to donate to OCBC.

 Bicycle Donation Policy

-We accept any bicycles — in any condition — but we can’t buy bikes, or take trades (except those we have sold).
+We accept any bicycles — in any condition — but we can’t buy bikes, or take trades.
 OCBC is a 501(c)(3) non-profit organization, so all donations are tax-deductible.

 We request a voluntary $5 donation per bike to offset the ~ $30 worth of new parts we put on the average bike we rehabilitate.
 Of course, we appreciate any bike donations, but we are pleased that so many folks chose to include this small, voluntary cash assistance to help us get used bikes back on the road for someone who needs one.